Thanks to everyone who now follows the Chocolate-Covered Katie Pinterest Page.

-I got the ice-cream idea from the popular Single Serving Cake Batter Milkshake.
+I got the cake batter ice cream (or birthday cake ice cream) idea from my popular Single Serving Cake Batter Milkshake.

 And last night seemed like a perfect opportunity to try it out, since kids love sprinkles.
 Plus, kids seem to really love blending things.
 In any case, it beat watching Dexter’s Laboratory.

-The girls adored the ice cream, which we called “Fairy Dust Ice Cream.”
+The girls adored the cake batter ice cream, which we called “Fairy Dust Ice Cream.”